futoin/specs/draft/ftn3_iface_definition.md

 * SecureChannel - message exchange must be done through secure channel as it contains not encrypted sensitive information.
 Channel security control is both Client and Service implementation responsibility
+* BiDirectChannel - communication channel must allow bi-directional message exchange (both peers should be able to act as invoker and executor)

 For safety reasons, inheriting interface must re-define all "requires" items from